Retreats at DSMC

 Upon your arrival to DSMC , you will be asked to pay the balance of your retreat cost and to fill out your paperwork, indicating your past retreat experience, medical information, and insurance, emergency phone#s etc.

-A valid D/L/ or Passport and emergency contacts may be requested.
+Emergency contacts may be requested.
 We have Air Evac service if ever required and a hospital only 20 minutes away

-Please note - Balance of retreat fees are due first day of retreat and not refundable after retreat started unless approved.
+Please note - Balance of retreat fees are due first day of retreat and not refundable after retreat is started unless approved.

-DANA for the Teachers.
+DANA for the Teachers & the Center.
 Your retreat fees only pay your room and board.
 It is important to understand that this center is a Buddhist religious center where the monastic teachers do not work and are only supported through offerings given to them after your retreat.
 This is the tradition of Buddhist monastics who have completely left lay life to devote full time work on the Dhamma.
 Your regular Retreat fees only cover the costs of the facility and your meals.
 The teaching is given freely to and tradition is that if you feel you have benefited from the teachings you may offer Dana (Gifts) to the teacher on the last day and/or donations to help build and continue the work of this center.
 Dana offerings are given completely at your own discretion and ability.
 What you offer also helps others to receive this training in the future.
 Dana can be offered on the last day of your retreat.

 ABOUT THE WEATHER, WHAT TO BRING, AND WHAT TO WEAR:

 It's a good idea to bring a light rain jacket with a hood and an umbrella.
 Most people bring slip-on sandals to easily go in and out of the meditation rooms and dining room.
-A light bathrobe for the short walk to the bathroom, at night is a good idea.
+A light bathrobe for the short walk to the bathroom at night is a good idea.
 Bring a small flashlight to walk around the facility at night.

 A laundry room is available for students to wash clothes.